Binary Tree in Action (Traversal)

 Note

-First Problem: Invert a Binary Tree
+Problem 1: Invert Binary Tree

-Let's start with a simple problem, LeetCode problem 226 "Invert Binary Tree".
-Given the root node root
+Let's begin with a simple problem, LeetCode problem 226: Invert Binary Tree.
+Given the root of a binary tree root

 4